 Tiwanaku was the oldest culture in America, with 27 and a half centuries from 1580 BC to 1172 after Christ.
 You enter by a seven-step stretch in the middle of the eastern wall.

 Characteristics of the ruins of Tiwanaku

-Tiwanaku is the leading Andean site in the country of Bolivia.
-In an area of 30 hectares, it presents a set of Templar remains of the Tihuanaku culture.
-Within its environment, there is a plateau between two mountains, some fields, and local communities.
+Tiwanaku is the preferred Andean site in the country of Bolivia.
+An area of 30 hectares presents a set of Templar remains of the Tihuanaku culture.
+There is a plateau between two mountains, some fields, and local communities within its environment.

 Tiwanaku Buildings I

 - Semi subterranean temple: There are three monoliths; you can see 175 nailed heads in its interior walls.

 - The Estela Ponce Monolith (at the center of the inner courtyard)

 - The Monolith el Fraile (at one end).

 - The famous INCA SUN GATE “sculpture of Tihuanaku.”

 - Pyramid of Akapana: It is an imposing pyramid structure of the Altiplano Culture.
 Akapana has 800 meters of the perimeter, and according to the chronicles at its top, there are beautiful buildings.
 In 1753, the Spanish Diego Ayardeburo excavated the pyramid, searching for treasures, and destroyed the top.
 In 1900, the construction of the railroad La Paz-Guaquil used the platforms as a quarry.